 This means that if the distribution schedule your distribution company is operating is from Tuesday to Tuesday and they receive your leaflets on a Wednesday morning you will have to wait till next Tuesday for your first deliveries.

 Keep this in mind and plan ahead to avoid disappointment.
-Once the distribution machine is moving, the number of leaflets that a good company can deliver every day is huge.
-Keep in mind however that the steps described above might take a while.
+Once the distribution machine is moving, the number of leaflets that a good company can deliver every day is considerable.
+However, there are number of steps before getting to the point of distribution and non of them should be rushed.

 9. Select the right households